-When he hooked up with your life last week, Nick’s enthusiasm was infectious.
+Nick’s enthusiasm for his subject is infectious.
 He has some of the innate ability to communicate shared by the likes of Professor Brian Cox and David Attenborough.

-He told us: “Over the years, I have led a number of major fossil excavations ranging from Jurassic dinosaurs in Wyoming and a major bone bed of 14-million-year-old whales to plant fossils in northern China.
+He said: “Over the years, I have led a number of major fossil excavations ranging from Jurassic dinosaurs in Wyoming and a major bone bed of 14-million-year-old whales to plant fossils in northern China.

 “Much of my exploration work has been funded by the National Geographic Society.
 However, my most recent adventures have been a lot closer home with digs in the Scottish Borders and also on Skye.

 “Our work in the Borders over the last four or five years demonstrates that this area is key to understanding how animals with backbones first colonised the land.

 “This was clearly a major step in the history of life on Earth, for without it many of the familiar animals today such as reptiles, birds, mammals, and of course ourselves, would not be around.

 “Yet until we started our work in the Borders, this period in time, approximately 360 million years ago, was shrouded in mystery.